Are Farfetch Limited (NYSE:FTCH) shares too expensive at this price? - The Dwinnex

 Earnings Estimates

-As of right now, 10 analysts gave their recommendation on the stock of the company.
+There are 10 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of -$0.27 for the current quarter, with a high estimate of -$0.12 and a low estimate of -$0.39, while EPS last year was -$0.14.
 The consensus estimate for the next quarter is -$0.17, with high estimates of -$0.02 and low estimates of -$0.29.

 Analysts are recommending an EPS of between -$0.61 and -$1.09 for the fiscal current year, implying an average EPS of -$0.84.
 EPS for the following year is -$1, with 12 analysts recommending between -$0.46 and -$1.46.